3,085-Hit Monument

 An Unshakable Place in Baseball History

-More than four decades have passed since Harimoto set the record, yet it remains unbroken.
+More than four decades have passed since Harimoto set the record, yet as of August 2026 it remains unbroken.
 This fact demonstrates not only the difficulty of reaching the milestone but also that Harimoto transcends any single era.
 In today's professional baseball landscape, where star players routinely move overseas, accumulating 3,000 hits within a single domestic league has become structurally almost impossible.
 Harimoto's record is not evaluated within the context of a specific era alone but is inscribed in baseball history as the ultimate achievement in the craft of hitting.
 The very fact that he continues to stand atop the all-time hit list serves as unshakable evidence placing Isao Harimoto among the greatest hitters in Japanese baseball history.